Rookfighter/nvision-cpp/README.md

 It will also resolve all additional dependecies of `nvision` for you.

 ```
-depends: libnvision ^1.0.0
+depends: libnvision ^1.0.0 # base library with CV algorithms
+depends: libnvision-jpeg ^1.0.0 # for JPEG support
+depends: libnvision-png ^1.0.0 # for PNG support
 ```

-Otherwise you can simply copy the header files into your project and include the directly.
+Otherwise you can simply copy the header files into your project and include them directly.

 The core library and all algorithms only require `Eigen3` as dependency.
 Make sure it can be found by your build system